Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Stress Checks Timber#

 The following code demonstrates how the stress check for the timber cross-section can be performed.
-The timber cross-section is designed for the governing load cases in the Ultimate Limit State (ULS).
+The timber cross-section is designed for the fundamental combinations 1200 (t=0) and 2200 (t=∞) in the Ultimate Limit State (ULS) by checking if the stress limits are exceeded.

 HEAD 'Stress Check of Timber Cross Section in ULS for t = 0'